alxmrs/aromasday.org/src/index.md

 ## Volunteer!

+> _Calling All Volunteers!_
+>
+> We need folks to set up and tear down barriers!
+Please join us on one of the following times:
+>
+> - **Saturday, August 23, at noon** to set up barriers.
+Meet at the sports park.
+> - **Sunday, August 24, at 5pm** to tear down barriers.
+Meeting location TBD.

 Aromas Day is run by a small but dedicated group of volunteers.
 If you want to give back and make the next Aromas Day better, we'd love to have you as a volunteer.